thelearn-tech/git-cli/README.md

 # Step 4)

-  ## git and verify install of git and gh
+  ## git setup and verify install of git and gh

 I am using **Termux**. u can use **linux, mac or windows**.